Shortening the Sales Cycle in Healthcare – Getting Inside the Buyer’s Head

 Can We Shorten the Sales Cycle?

-Shortening the sales cycle, whether it’s 18 days or 18 months, is the holy grail of any health tech company.
-There is a lot you can do to expand the funnel by generating more opportunities, but speeding up the sales process is incredibly hard.
+Shortening the sales cycle, 18 days or 18 months, is the holy grail of any health tech company.
+You can do a lot to expand the funnel by generating more opportunities, but speeding up the sales process is incredibly hard.

 I have written about why selling to healthcare takes so long.